Analyzing The Concept of “Groupthink” As A Mind Hack For Personal Development & Success

 Pretty intense huh?
-Yea…thats the negative scenario we want to avoid, where non-conformity is in fact the super “cool” thing to do.
-Where, instead of being energized by a group, or trying something new you might not have on your own, you get to say to people afterward “…yea…I was a part of that at the beginning…but then I realized that people were acting stupid…so I left…” while everyone else is telling a different story.
+That’s the negative scenario we want to avoid, where non-conformity is in fact the super “cool” thing to do.
+Instead of being energized by a group, or trying something new you might not have on your own.

 But how can you tell when you are part of that kind of group?

 Well Janis has documented eight symptoms for you to look out for: